For further information, email us at info@winslow.org or call us at 845-986-6686.

 Therapeutic Riding

+What is Therapeutic Riding?
 Therapeutic riding is an individualized program of learning to ride a horse which takes into account a person's physical, mental, and emotional strengths and limitations.
 The horses, staff, and volunteers involved in therapeutic riding have all been carefully selected and trained to accommodate the physical, mental, or social disabilities of the rider.
 Goals of therapeutic riding vary as much as the individual participants.
 Improved physical strength, balance, mobility and coordination are accomplished through the physical act of riding a horse.
 Increased attention, concentration, learning, and verbal skills are inherent in learning the skills necessary to ride successfully.
 Bonding with the horse, making new friends, and respecting authority are some of the social improvements we see.
 Improvements in self esteem, self control, and confidence also arise from the experience of success in learning to ride.
 Therapeutic riding is fun and effective!

+What Therapeutic Riding Programs are available?
 Children and adults may participate individually or as part of a group in one or more of our therapeutic riding programs.
 Winslow typically weekly lessons.
 Some programs are offered to children and adolescents through their school or residential placements.
 However individuals may sign up for therapeutic riding at any time during the year.

 Winslow has programs designed to help children and adults with physical disabilities, learning difficulties, communication disorders, emotional problems, social disorders, stress related issues, and adjustment difficulties.
 Instructors will interview parents or guardians and involved professionals to gather information about the rider's capabilities and goals.
 Riders will then be offered a program that best fits their needs.
 English, Western and adaptive equipment are available to provide a riding experience suited to each participant.

+How do I get started?
 Individuals interested in Therapeutic Riding may call the Winslow office (845) 986-6686 to schedule an evaluation or get more information.
 An evaluation is generally done both on and off the horse, and may take 1/2 hour to 1 hour.
 Cost for an evaluation is $45.00.

 Scholarships A limited number are available.
 Applications upon request.